China Moon: Plot

 Instead of driving home, Rachel drives to Kyle's trailer, and he agrees to drive her home to get her things.
 He waits in the car as she packs a suitcase.
 Kyle does not see Rupert returning home, and when Rupert encounters Rachel in the act of leaving him, he flies into a rage.
 She gets her 9mm gun and shoots him twice in self-defense.
 She stops Kyle from calling the police because she points out that she drove back from Miami without checking out of her hotel, just like her murder fantasy.
 She knows she would look guilty, and Kyle agrees to help her cover her tracks.
-Using his skills as a homicide detective, he helps her carefully clear the crime scene, even removing the bullets from the wall, spackling over the holes and painting them.
+Using his skills, he helps her carefully clear the crime scene, even removing the bullets from the wall, spackling over the holes and painting them.
 They dump Rupert's body in the same lake where they first made love.
 Back at the house, Kyle turns on the humidifiers to erase any of his fingerprints.

 Rachel returns to the hotel in Miami and has brunch by the pool the next morning.
 When she returns home, she sticks to Kyle's plan and calls Rupert's bank.
 Rupert's secretary informs Rachel that he has not been in to work, and Rachel reports him missing to the police.
 Kyle and Lamar are assigned to the case.
 During their interviews with Rachel, Lamar is highly skeptical of her story, pointing out all its inconsistencies.
 Lamar casually hypothesizes that Rachel killed Rupert with the help of one of her many boyfriends.
 He tells Kyle that Rachel is well known for wrapping men around her finger, and that, with the millions she would inherit from Rupert, it was highly likely that she got one of her boyfriends to help her kill Rupert and dispose of his body.
 Lamar starts to unnerve Kyle, who begins to doubt Rachel is telling him the truth.

 Lamar gets a tip about a car being out at the lake on the night of the murder.
 The police divers find Rupert's body.
 During the autopsy, the coroner extracts a bullet from Rupert's chest.
 Lamar takes the bullet and hands it to Kyle, saying that it looks like a .38.
 The detectives confirm that it is a .38, which is the caliber of gun that Kyle carries.
 During his first date with Rachel, she had inquired about the caliber of his gun.